wikipathways/GPML2RDF/README.md

 ## Status:
 - [x] Conversion to GPML vocabulary is finished
-- [ ] Conversion to WP vocabulary work in progress
+- [X] Conversion to WP vocabulary is finished

 ###Setup: